sagemath/trac_to_gh/Issue 336.md

 # Issue 336: Create an option to clear all cell output

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/336

 Original creator: TimothyClemans